IN EMPLOYMENT LAW FOR OVER 50 YEARS

 Aligning job evaluation and pay bands “We have built up a strong working relationship with Watershed over many years and always receive sound advice and guidance on job evaluation, pay and grading matters.”
 Audit Scotland supports the Auditor General and the Accounts Commission with financial and performance auditing to ensure that Scotland’s public funds are…

 Employment law support Brand Energy & Infrastructure Services is a long-standing Watershed client.
-It helps their customers to deliver high-quality inspections and repairs, term maintenance or new build capital projects by supplying a broad range of products and services.
+It helps its customers to provide high-quality inspections and repairs, term maintenance or new build capital projects by supplying a broad range of products and services.
 These include scaffolding, insulation, cladding, coating, labour, project management, and safety systems.
 It employs approximately 2,500…

 Support on reward Watershed has provided support on employment law and managing people to Benchmark Sport since 2019.
 Benchmark Sport is the holding company for a global network of brands and businesses that develop sport-related networks in the business and social sectors.
 These brands include Think Beyond, Beyond Sport, SIG, NSE and TrybWorld.
 In February…

-[ READ MORE ] from Mandatory ethnicity and disability pay gap reporting: what do you need to know?
+[ READ MORE ] from Closing the gaps: ethnicity and disability pay reporting ahead